-I have just started my Masters in Kuala Lumpur, Malaysia this week (dec 2010) so studying is on my mind.
-Moving to a new country and getting immersed in education has really got me feeling positive so I thought therefore, while it’s fresh and real, it would be pertinent to sing the praises of studying abroad so here are a few reasons why it’s such a good choice…
+Moving to a new country and getting immersed in education has really got me feeling positive so I thought, therefore, while it’s fresh and real, it would be pertinent to sing the praises of studying abroad so here are a few reasons why it’s such a good choice:

-Increase your self-confidence: I’m 26 years old and this is the 6th time I have moved to another country to work, study or live.
-From Ireland to England, to the US, to Thailand, to Korea, to Australia and now to Malaysia and you know what?
+I’m 26 years old and this is the 6th time I have moved to another country to work, study or live.
+From Ireland to England, to the US, to Thailand, to Korea, to Australia, and now to Malaysia and you know what?
 I’m still scared.
-It’s daunting to move to a new place, little or no friends, strange sights and smells but if there’s one thing I have learned is that change brings positivity, it brings opportunities, it brings new experience and it always moves us forward.
+It’s daunting to move to a new place, with little or no friends, strange sights and smells but if there’s one thing I have learned is that change brings positivity, it brings opportunities, it brings new experience and it always moves us forward.
 Fear is normal but it’s better to be scared and progressive than comfortable and stagnant.
-Embrace the fear and you’ll reaps the rewards.
+Embrace the fear and you’ll reap the rewards.

 Spend 4 years struggling to study French at university if you want, go to Paris for a year and you’ll be fluent.
 You may want to enlist the help of a French tutor online at takelessons.com or another site to give yourself a solid french foundation.